venkatpx/dcos-docs/1.9/usage/jobs/getting-started.md

 # DC/OS Web Interface

-**Note:** The DC/OS web interface does not cover all possible CLI commands and API calls.
-For more advanced jobs configuration, use the `dcos job` commands of the DC/OS CLI or the Jobs API.
+**Note:** The DC/OS web interface provides a subset of the CLI and API functionality.
+For advanced job configurations, use the [dcos job](https://dcos.io/docs/1.9/usage/cli/command-reference/dcos-job/) commands or the Jobs [API](#jobs-api).

 ## Add a Job